Scientists Create Living Entities In The Lab That Closely Resemble Human Embryos

 So in recent years, scientists started creating structures that resemble human embryos in the lab by using chemical signals to coax cells into forming themselves into entities that look like very primitive human embryos.

-Now, Wu's team and another international team of scientists have gone further than ever before.
-They created hollow balls of cells that closely resemble embryos at the stage when they usually implant in the womb, which are known as blastocysts.
-The new laboratory-made embryos have been dubbed "blastoids."
+Now, Wu's team and an international team of scientists have gone further than ever before.
+They created hollow balls of cells that closely resemble embryos at the stage when they usually implant in the womb — known as blastocysts.
+The new laboratory-made embryo-like entities have been dubbed "blastoids."

-"We are very excited," says Jose Polo, a developmental biologist at Monash University who led the second experiment.
-"Now with this technique we can make hundreds of these structures.
+"We are very excited," says Jose Polo, a developmental biologist at Australia's Monash University, who led the second experiment.
+"Now with this technique, we can make hundreds of these structures.
 So this will allow us to scale up our understanding of very early human development.
 We think this will be very important."

 Some other scientists are hailing the research.

-"I think that creating embryo-like models is extremely important," agrees Magdalena Zernicka-Goetz, a professor of biology at Caltech who has done similar research that she's planning to publish.
+"I think that creating embryo-like models is extremely important," agrees Magdalena Zernicka-Goetz, a biology professor at the California Institute of Technology who has done similar research that she's planning to publish.

-"Which then raises a very interesting question of, at what point does an embryo-model because a real embryo," says Insoo Hyun, a bioethicist at Case Western Reserve University and Harvard.
+"Which then raises a very interesting question of, at what point does an embryo model become a real embryo," says Insoo Hyun, a bioethicist at Case Western Reserve University and Harvard University.

 "This work is absolutely unnerving for many people because it really challenges our tidy categories of what life is and when life begins.
 This is what I call the biological-metaphysical time machine," Hyun says.